Lew-Engineering/libvxi11/README.md

 > `make all`

-This will create libvxi11.so.1, which should be linked to your application.
+This will create libvxi11.1.dylib on MacOS and libvxi11.so.1 on Linux, which should be linked to your application with the -lvxi11 linker parameter.

 The libvxi11.h file is the library's C++ header file.

 To install the library to /usr/local/lib and /usr/local/include execute